Germantown Pike: Philadelphia County

 Upon crossing Northwestern Avenue, SR 3053 ends and the road heads into the city of Philadelphia in Philadelphia County as Germantown Avenue, a two-lane undivided city street.
 The road heads into the Chestnut Hill neighborhood and passes southwest of Chestnut Hill College before heading into forested areas of Wissahickon Valley Park and crossing Wissahickon Creek.
 Germantown Avenue curves east and continues through wooded areas, passing to the south of Morris Arboretum.
-The road turns southeast and gains a second eastbound lane as it passes southwest of the Woodmere Art Museum, narrowing to two lanes at the Bells Mill Road intersection.
-Germantown Avenue passes through wooded residential areas and passes to the southwest of Chestnut Hill Hospital.
-The road heads into the downtown area of Chestnut Hill and passes south of SEPTA's Chestnut Hill Bus Loop, where Germantown Avenue becomes surfaced with bricks and the unused tracks of SEPTA's former Route 23 trolley (now a bus route) begin to follow the road.
+The road turns southeast and gains a second eastbound lane as it heads southwest of the Woodmere Art Museum, narrowing to two lanes at the Bells Mill Road intersection.
+Germantown Avenue runs through wooded residential areas and passes to the southwest of Chestnut Hill Hospital.
+The road heads into the downtown area of Chestnut Hill and passes south of SEPTA's Chestnut Hill Bus Loop, where Germantown Avenue becomes surfaced with sett and the unused tracks of SEPTA's former Route 23 trolley (now a bus route) begin to follow the road.
 Germantown Avenue comes to an intersection with the southern terminus of Bethlehem Pike, where it becomes part of SR 4007.
 The road passes to the north of Chestnut Hill West station, which serves as the terminus of SEPTA's Chestnut Hill West Line, and continues southeast through downtown Chestnut Hill.
 Germantown Avenue crosses Cresheim Creek and passes under an abandoned railroad line in a wooded area.
 From here, Germantown Avenue heads into the Mount Airy neighborhood, where it passes a mix of homes and businesses in the neighborhood.
 Farther southeast, the road comes to an intersection with Washington Lane, where SR 4007 splits southwest along Washington Lane and Germantown Avenue becomes SR 4005.
 Germantown Avenue continues into the Germantown neighborhood and passes more urban residential and commercial development, heading through the downtown area of Germantown at the Chelten Avenue intersection.
 From here, the road continues southeast through more urban areas in the Germantown neighborhood.